priyanshu-1368/Python-VS/README.md

 ##  What's Inside?

 ### 1. `Biodata.py`
 A quick interactive script that asks for your name, age, height, and favorite number.
-It shows your info along with data types and calculates your birth year.\n
+It shows your info along with data types and calculates your birth year.

 ![Biodata](Screenshots%201/Screenshot%202026-08-20%20185303.png)